-absolute value: In property settings, a value set directly instead of referenced by a layer or a block.
-An absolute value ignores the current layer settings.
+absolute value: In property settings, a value set directly instead of referenced by layer or by block.
+An absolute value overrides the corresponding layer settings.

 acquired point: A point found by moving the crosshairs over a point on an existing object to reference the point when picking a new point.